tiagoantao/AgeStructureNe/README.md

 You might want to skip 2 or 3 (e.g to repeat the Evolution paper, you do not need genetic analysis)

+Some of these calculations can be very slow or very computationally demanding...

 Data Simulation
 ---------------